 “Greg, what do you mean when you said you were pissed with your life at that point?” his dad asked.

 So Greg told them.
 He didn’t hold anything back.
 He hated to leave Sehome High where he had lots of friends, he ended up in a school that was all about which cliques you were in, he wasn’t in any of the cliques so he was ignored by the kids at school.
 As a result he didn’t have any friends and his parents were away most of the time.
 He was alone at school and alone at home and he was lonely and he didn’t know what to do to fix it.
-Jado had come along at exactly the wrong time, a time when Greg was feeling sad and depressed about his life and offered him marijuana as an out.
+Jado had come along at exactly the wrong time, a time when Greg was feeling sad and depressed about his life.
+The marijuana then later the designer drug Jado offered him was an out, a way to forget everything else.
 And Greg took it, as stupid a decision as that turned out to have been.

 There was silence for a few seconds, then his dad said, “Greg, I’m sorry we’ve left you on your own like this.
 We never realized what was going on.
 We uprooted you and dropped you into a situation where you ended up floundering.
 We’re going to come home this weekend, we'll try for this Sunday.
 The Toronto reorganization can be handled by the local staff, and they can call if they have any problems.
 What’s most important right now is that we get back and give you the support that you need and that we should have been giving you.